QuiltMC/rfcs/loader/0000-pr-policy.md

 Admins may dismiss outstanding reviews at their discretion, but should only do so if the team member cannot be contacted within a reasonable time-frame.
 Conflicts should *not* be resolved by an admin, but use

 ## Final Comment Period (FCP)
-- Begins immediately after the above criteria is met
+- Begins immediately after the above criteria are met
 - Lasts 2 days for small implementation changes, 5 days for major refactors, and 10 days for new API introductions or RFCs.
 Bugfixes have no FCP and are considered mergable immediately.
 - May be ended at any time by a team member if they have concerns.